neuronsimulator/nrn/modelspec/programmatic/mechtype.rst

     Syntax:
-        ``mt.remove()``
+        ``mt.remove(sec=section)``

     Description:
         For distributed mechanisms invoked with the "insert" statement.
-        Deletes selected mechanism from currently
+        Deletes selected mechanism from the specified section.
-        accessed section.
 A noop if the mechanism is not in the section.